michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 can then easily access these parameters.

 #### 💡 Practical Uses of Routing Params
-1. Most common use cae is navigation to detailed view of specific item.
+1. Most common use case is navigation to detailed view of specific item.
 2. Steps in multistep process or workflow, can help to keep track of the current step like `/checkout/step-2`.
 3. Filtering subsections of data like `products/category/electronics`.